 - 1 to 2 teaspoons pickle juice (I use bread & butter pickles)

-- 1/4 heaping teaspoon fine sea salt
+- 1/4 heaping teaspoon fine sea salt , plus more to taste

 - 2 to 3 tablespoons water , as needed to blend

 - To cook the eggs, place them in a saucepan and fully cover them with an inch of water.
 Bring the water to a boil, then cover the pot with a lid and remove the pot from the heat.
 Let the eggs stand for 13 minutes, then immediately transfer them to a bowl filled with ice water.
 Once they've cooled in the ice bath for 5 minutes, you can peel them right away to make the shells come off easier.